-I. FIXED AMOUNT AWARDS
+I. FIXED AMOUNT GRANTS

 Fixed Amount grants are not subject to the Federal Cost Principles.
-For Education Award (EAP) programs, the fixed federal assistance amount of the grant is based on the approved and awarded number of full-time (MSYs) members specified in the award.
-For full-cost and Professional Corps Fixed Amount grants the fixed federal assistance amount of the grant is based on the approved and awarded numbers of full-time members and their completion of their terms of service.
+For Education Award programs (EAP), the fixed federal assistance amount of the grant is based on the approved and awarded number of full-time (MSYs) members specified in the award.
+For full-cost and Professional Corps Fixed Amount grants, the fixed federal assistance amount of the grant is based on the approved and awarded numbers of full-time members and their completion of their terms of service.

-For EAPs, the final amount of grant funds that the grantee may retain is dependent upon the grantee's notifying CNCS's National Service Trust of the members that it has selected (but not limited to the number of members allotted to the grantee as specified in the award).
-All such members must carry out activities to achieve the specific project objectives as approved by CNCS.
-At closeout, CNCS will calculate the final amount of the grantee in excess of the final grant amount allowed based on member selection documentation in the Trust.
+For EAPs, the final amount of grant funds that the grantee may retain is dependent upon the grantee's notifying CNCS's National Service Trust of the members that it has enrolled.
+All EAP members must carry out activities to achieve the specific project objectives as approved by CNCS.
+At closeout, CNCS will calculate the final amount of the grant based on Trust documentation.
+CNCS will recover any amounts drawn down by the grantee in excess of the final grant amount allowed based on member selection documentation in the Trust.

 For all other Fixed Amount grants, the grantee may draw funds from the HHS Payment Management System based on the number of members who complete a full term of service or if the member leaves before completing service, a pro-rated amount based on hours served.
-Fullcost and Professional Corps programs may draw up to 20% of the funds within the first two months to cover start-up costs (recruitment and application, training, criminal history checks, etc.).
-Funds drawn after that should be based on the number of members on board at the time and the percentage of hours completed.
+Full-cost and Professional Corps programs may draw up to 20% of the funds within the first two months to cover start-up costs (recruitment and application, training, criminal history checks, etc.); however, total funds drawn should be based on the number of members on board at the time and the percentage of hours completed.
 Annually and at closeout, CNCS will calculate the final amount of the grant for the year or entire project period (at closeout) based on the number of successful completions of terms of service (as certified by the program) as well as the hours served in terms of service which were not certified as successfully completed.